Signs of criticality in social explosions: Conclusions

 \section{Conclusions}

-In this work, we have analysed four nation-wide social explosions under the theory of self-organised criticality.
-Our main hypothesis is that the high correlation between the participants causes simplifications in various functionalities, in the same way that it occurs as a consequence of the divergence in the correlation length in the critical transitions studied in Physics.
-Each data-set was divided into the periods `before', `during', and `after', making reference to the time intervals before, during and after each event, respectively.
-We fitted power law distributions to the hashtag frequencies in each period, and found that all the exponent values were between $1.8$ and $2.4$.
+In this work, we have analysed four nation-wide social explosions by assuming that they arise from an underlying self-organised mechanism that leads to a critical state.
+Our main hypothesis is that the high connectedness between the participants causes simplifications in various functionalities, in the same way that it occurs as a consequence of the divergence in the correlation length in the critical transitions studied in Physics.
+Each data-set was divided into the periods ``before', ``during", and ``after", making reference to the time intervals before, during and after each event, respectively.
+We fitted power-law distributions to the hashtag frequencies in each period, and found that all the exponent values lie between $1.7$ and $2.2$.
 The evidence of the simplifications starts with the power-law shape of the hashtags distributions and their smaller exponents during the massive events.
 Smaller negative exponents means that more scales are implicated during that period.
-The last effect was found in the hashtags distributions whenever the data-windows `before' were set to have the same time or the same number of hashtags than the time-windows `during'.
+The last effect was found in the hashtags distributions both if the time window ``before" was set to have the same time, or the same number of hashtag usages as the time window ``during".
 The latter effect also happens whenever counting only unique hashtag usages per user, or counting every time she posted it.
-Finally, we also found that the values of the power law exponents for the data windows `before' are the same as long as they are calculated either using the same time window or with the same number of hashtags as the period `during'.
-Those power law exponents (for the data windows `before') are similar in the case of counting all the times that each hashtag was posted by the same person or only counting it once.
+Finally, we also found that the values of the power-law exponents for the time windows ``before" are the same as long as they are calculated either using the same-time window or with the same number of hashtag usages as the period ``during".
+Those power-law exponents (for the time windows ``before") are similar in the case of counting all the times that each hashtag was posted by the same person or only counting it once.